Avoca Resources Limited: Dioro takeover

 On 14 April 2009, Avoca announced a takeover offer for Dioro Exploration NL, worth A$49 million.
 From mid-2009 onwards, Dioro became the subject of a takeover war between Avoca and Ramelius, with the later also making a bit for Dioro.
 Ramelius, owner of the Wattle Dam Gold Mine, was, like Avoca, interested in expanding its operations and targeted Dioro for its two operating gold mines, South Kal and Frog's Leg.

 Avoca eventually had to drop its bid for Dioro, having reached a 44.85% interest in Dioro at the close of the offer on 20 August, short of the 50% needed.
-Ramelius's unsuccessful offer for the company closed on 8 February 2010, while Avoca made a renewed takeover offer for the company in late December 2009, despite having earlier declared that its August bit was final.
+Ramelius's unsuccessful offer for the company closed on 8 February 2010, while Avoca made a renewed takeover offer for the company in late December 2009, despite having earlier declared that its August bid was final.

 Avoca reached a relevant interest of 94.65% in Dioro on 3 March 2010 and commenced compulsory acquisition of the company.
 The company completed the compulsory acquisition by mid-April and Dioro was subsequently delisted from the Australian and the Toronto stock exchanges.

 The final cost of the acquisition of Dioro for Avoca amounted to A$126 million.
 A subsequent attempt to purchase the remaining 51% of the Frog's Leg mine was however rejected by the owner, La Mancha Resources.